Brokerages Set AnaptysBio, Inc. (NASDAQ:ANAB) Price Target at $35.50

-AnaptysBio, Inc. (NASDAQ:ANAB – Get Rating) has earned a consensus rating of “Hold” from the six analysts that are currently covering the stock, Marketbeat.com reports.
-Two analysts have rated the stock with a sell rating, two have assigned a hold rating and two have assigned a buy rating to the company.
-The average 1-year price target among analysts that have updated their coverage on the stock in the last year is $35.50.
+Shares of AnaptysBio, Inc. (NASDAQ:ANAB – Get Rating) have been assigned an average recommendation of “Hold” from the six brokerages that are presently covering the company, Marketbeat reports.
+Two investment analysts have rated the stock with a sell recommendation, two have assigned a hold recommendation and two have given a buy recommendation to the company.
+The average 12 month price objective among analysts that have issued ratings on the stock in the last year is $35.50.

 In other news, CEO Hamza Suria sold 36,645 shares of the stock in a transaction that occurred on Monday, December 20th.
 The stock was sold at an average price of $35.57, for a total value of $1,303,462.65.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Corporate insiders own 34.90% of the company’s stock.
+34.90% of the stock is currently owned by corporate insiders.

+Several hedge funds and other institutional investors have recently modified their holdings of the stock.
+BlackRock Inc. lifted its holdings in shares of AnaptysBio by 1.0% during the third quarter.
+BlackRock Inc. now owns 1,871,177 shares of the biotechnology company’s stock worth $50,746,000 after purchasing an additional 19,273 shares during the period.
+Dimensional Fund Advisors LP lifted its holdings in shares of AnaptysBio by 6.3% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 803,394 shares of the biotechnology company’s stock worth $27,918,000 after purchasing an additional 47,902 shares during the period.
+Great Point Partners LLC lifted its holdings in shares of AnaptysBio by 37.4% during the third quarter.
+Great Point Partners LLC now owns 549,545 shares of the biotechnology company’s stock worth $14,904,000 after purchasing an additional 149,494 shares during the period.
+Nuveen Asset Management LLC lifted its holdings in shares of AnaptysBio by 8.1% during the second quarter.
+Nuveen Asset Management LLC now owns 408,356 shares of the biotechnology company’s stock worth $10,589,000 after purchasing an additional 30,649 shares during the period.
+Finally, Geode Capital Management LLC raised its position in AnaptysBio by 5.3% in the fourth quarter.
+Geode Capital Management LLC now owns 377,860 shares of the biotechnology company’s stock worth $13,130,000 after acquiring an additional 18,928 shares in the last quarter.
+99.46% of the stock is owned by hedge funds and other institutional investors.

 AnaptysBio, Inc is a clinical stage biotechnology company, which engages in the development of antibody product candidates.
 Its products pipeline include ANB030, ANB030, and Imsidolimab.
 It also offers SHM platform that replicate the natural process of somatic hypermutation embedded within the human immune system to rapidly develop a diverse range of therapeutic-grade antibodies in vitro.